Juvederm, Teoxane, Ellanse, Maili

-Before we carry out any treatment, we will ask you to book an initial consultation with our aesthetic doctor.
-During this consultation, we’ll take a full medical history and carry out the latest Visia computerised skin analysis to take magnified 3D images of your face.
+Before we carry out any treatment, we will ask you to book an initial consultation with one of our aesthetic doctors.
+Here we will take a full medical history and, if required, carry out a Visia computerised skin analysis that allows us to examine magnified 3D images of your face.

-We’ll also carry out a visual assessment of your skin and talk to you about your needs, hopes and expectations.
-We’ll find out a bit more about lifestyle factors that might not only affect your skin, but also what type of treatment would be most suitable.
-Having gathered all this valuable information, we’ll have a better understanding of which dermal filler you need and where they should be injected to give you the best outcome.
-We’ll create a bespoke treatment plan that is entirely focused on you as an individual.
+We will also carry out a visual assessment of your skin and talk to you about your needs, hopes and expectations.
+Having gathered all this valuable information, we will then have a better understanding of which treatment you need to achieve the best outcome.

-It may be that you come to us thinking you need one type of treatment but that we are able to suggest a more suitable alternative.
+It may be that you come to us with a specific treatment in mind however, if on assessment, we feel an alternative might be more appropriate then we’ll let you know.
 Whatever the case, we will very much consider your individual needs and give you an honest assessment, including realistic expectations of the outcomes of your treatment.

 Most dermal fillers these days contain some form of local anaesthetic.
-That, combined with topical anaesthetic makes for a surprisingly comfortable procedure.
+This, combined with topical anaesthetic, makes for a surprisingly comfortable procedure.

-As with any injectable treatment there are associated side effects such as bruising and swelling.
-With certain dermal fillers we would expect some swelling which can last for a few days.
-Bruising can happen (although not expected) so we prefer to err on the side of caution and schedule your appointment where you have some time afterwards just in case, especially if it’s your first treatment.
-To reduce this it’s best to avoid drinking alcohol and taking omega-3 supplements for a couple of days beforehand as both can thin your blood.
-If you’re prone to bruising it might be wise to take some arnica tablets before and afterwards to minimise the risk but its not essential.
 If you look online there are some scary stories where necrosis has happened.
-This complication is where product has been misplaced and injected directly into a vein.
+This complication is where filler treatments have been misplaced and injected directly into a vein.
 This is extremely rare and highlights the importance of seeing someone who has sound facial anatomy knowledge.
 At WY we have never had a case of this but know how to manage it should it arise by dissolving the dermal filler.

 One of the many benefits of dermal fillers is that you will see the result immediately after your treatment, although you should allow time for any swelling to subside to see the full outcome.

-Some people would like quick results which is understandable however, with dermal fillers its ideal to be treated in stages.
-We don’t need to inject much to make a difference so it’s best to have a treatment plan such as starting with the mid face followed by lower face but all of this will discussed during the consultation.
+Although we understand the wanting for quick results, when it comes to filler injections it can be better to be treated in stages.
+We do not need to inject much hyaluronic acid to make a difference, so it is best to have a treatment plan such as starting with the mid face followed by the lower face.
+These considerations will be discussed during your consultation.

-It varies on the individual, but generally the results of a dermal filler treatment will last for six to nine months.
+It varies depending on the individual, but generally dermal filler treatments will last for six to nine months.
 As dermal fillers are gradually broken down and absorbed by the body, most people return for another treatment before the visible results have gone.